mongodb-js/pretty-repl/README.md

 ## Known issues

 * The implementation in Node.js versions 11 and 12, this module works by monkey-patching the Interface prototype (`readline` module).
-If you use `readline` directly somewhere else, you may want to test everything thoroughly.
+If you use `readline` (or a module that depends on it) somewhere else, you may want to test everything thoroughly.
+In theory, there should be no side effects.
 * For Node.js versions older than 11, this module does nothing.

 ## Credits